THDCMustang/thdcmustang.github.io/README.md

 2. Make your changes in your fork.
 3. Commit the changes to your fork.
 4. Open a pull request to merge your fork into the upstream repository.

+Feel free to ping [@MegaMind98](https://github.com/MegaMind98) with any questions you may have.

+## Feedback

+Give us your feedback!
+We would love to hear it.
+[Open an issue and tell us what you think.](https://github.com/THDCMustang)

+##Public domain
+All contributions to this project will be released under the CC0 dedication.
+By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.